Vertex algebras and quantum master equation: Application: quantum B-model on elliptic curves

 \section{Application: quantum B-model on elliptic curves}

 In this section, we apply our theory to solve the higher genus $B$-model on elliptic curves.
 Part of the results are presented in \cite{L-elliptic} based mainly on symmetry argument.
-Using the technique we have developed in this paper, we give stronger results on the exact solution of the full system.
-Combining with the A-model results in \cite{virasoro} and the B-model computations in \cite{L-elliptic}, it leads to the establishment of higher genus mirror symmetry on elliptic curves.
+Using the technique we have developed in this paper, we present a self-contained description of quantum B-model on elliptic curves in terms of chiral vertex algebra and give stronger results on the exact solution of the full system.
+Combining with the A-model results in \cite{virasoro}, it leads to a manifest interpretation of higher genus mirror symmetry on elliptic curves in terms of boson-fermion correspondence.